a2626/COMP90019-Distributed-Computing-Project_-Cloud-Classfication-through-deep-learning/COMP90019  Distributed Computing Project/web_application/README.md

 # Process
 1. Following this tutorial https://cloud.google.com/solutions/creating-object-detection-application-tensorflow?hl=en to set up the basic environment.
 2. Used this <code>gcloud compute scp </code> to replace our model with the demo model
-3. Check the result on the
+3. Check the result on the website